 When many people think of living in Seattle, they immediately start dreaming about our stunning water views, the majestic mountains that line our horizon, and all of our lush, iconic greenery!
 So of course, many people who are moving here want to buy a home that has a spectacular water view.

 In this post, we’re sharing our favorite Seattle neighborhoods with the VERY BEST water views.
 Now, when we talk about neighborhoods with water views, we’re talking about extraordinary water views.
 We’re referring to neighborhoods where you can kick back on the couch in your living room and admire the view right out the window, or you can hangout on your deck and entertain your friends with a photo-worthy view as your backdrop.
-These are the views that people dream about!

 Oh we love Seattle’s Madrona neighborhood!
 First of all, there are stunning views of Lake Washington from this charming little neighborhood, and you can easily walk down to the lake.
 A big perk of this neighborhood is its great commuting options—Madrona is very centrally located, so you can get anywhere in Seattle or the Eastside without much hassle.
 The Microsoft Connector also runs through the neighborhood.
 Madrona residents also love the small town vibe—there is a great little business district with independent restaurants where you can talk to the chef, ice cream shops, a wine shop, and of course a glassybaby shop + studio is here!
 (Also, our latest listing is in Madrona, and it has some dreamy water views!
 Click here to check it out.)